Bebras India 2025 Challenge will be conducted from 17th November to 7th December 2025

 How do my students participate?

-After registration, upload your student information using your school login link.
+After registration, upload your student information using your school/college login link.

 You can enter as many students as you want to and we will create a log-in for them.
 This way, we can collect important data for you and send you an in-depth report on the results.
 That includes scores, ranks, and certificates.